-The following test steps assume you're using a multimeter... this is what you'll do:
+The following test steps assume you're using a multimeter, this is what you'll do:

 Place your multimeter's dial in Volts DC mode.

-Next, the ground the BLACK multimeter lead directly on the battery negative (-) terminal.
+Ground the black multimeter test lead directly on the battery negative (-) terminal.

 Let's take a look at what your test results mean:

 CASE 1: Your multimeter registered 10 to 12 Volts.
 This is the correct test result and let's you know that the ignition control module (ICM) is getting power.

 For the next test, let's go to: TEST 2: Making Sure The Ignition Module Is Getting Ground.

 CASE 2: Your multimeter DID NOT register 12 Volts.
 Recheck your multimeter connections and retest.
 If the multimeter still doesn't display the 12 Volts, then this result eliminates the ignition control module (ICM) and crankshaft position sensor as the cause of the no start no spark condition on your 3.2L Isuzu Rodeo or Trooper.

 Here's why: Without power, the ignition module won't function and this will keep the ignition system from creating and delivering spark to the engine cylinders.